-Last week’s post on managing conflict, From Values to Communication, looked for mutually held purposes and values that opponents could use as a foundation for conversation, and encouraged the practice of focused listening and empathy as a sort of salve for working through differences of opinion.
+Last week’s post on reconciliation in the midst of conflict, looked for mutually held purposes and values that opponents could use as a foundation for conversation, and encouraged the practice of focused listening and empathy to help work through differences of opinion.

 Mutual respect will help sustain a relationship long past the friction caused by a typical clash of views, so keep the Platinum Rule in mind: Treat your opponents the way they want to be treated, not the way you want to be treated.
 For instance, you may prefer a public meeting, but they might be more comfortable with a walk and talk.
-You might like to review data and clarify points by email so you can study a written document at your leisure, but they may need to hear the sound of your voice to feel that you’re really working together.
+You might like to review data and clarify points at your leisure in an email or a written document, but they may need to hear the sound of your voice to feel that you’re really working together.

 Fact Check